MoldyMacaroniX/moldygd.com/_src/posts/iris-gradu-finished.md

 ---
 title: Iris Gradu Finished
 date: 2023-09-23
+desc: This is by far the most fun I've had playing Geometry Dash in a long while.
+And I believe the reason for that to be because Iris Gradu was so free.
 ---

 This is by far the most fun I've had playing Geometry Dash in a long while.
 And I believe the reason for that to be because Iris Gradu was so free.